pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 2026-02-21 16:23:12 (12.0 MB/s) - <span class="red"><strong>‘Frame_specs.txt’</strong></span> saved [398/398]
 </code></pre>
-With the file confirmed safeley on our attack machine we are done with this server and its time to leave.
+With the file secured safely on our attack machine we are done with this server and its time to leave.

 ## 08.LEAVE
 <pre data-label="exit"><code>